- RELATED TOPICS

 The urban grittiness that some see in Highland Park now may not conjure up images of a "suburb," the word usually evoking the sprawling rows of identical homes found farther from the city's center than the few miles that separate it and Highland Park.
 A closer look, however, reveals that many of the original structures from Highland Park's small-town past still stand.

-Above: Charles Fisher and Nicole Possert, historians and preservationists with the Highland Park Heritage Trust, and former city councilman, Arthur Synder talk about Highland Park's development and its subsequent annexation to Los Angeles in 1895.
+Above, Charles Fisher and Nicole Possert, historians and preservationists with the Highland Park Heritage Trust, and former city councilman, Arthur Synder talk about Highland Park's development and its subsequent annexation to Los Angeles in 1895.
+Below, a slideshow of historical images show the development of the neighborhood, and its reputation for beautiful homes.